 To be fair, those Rams (1951 NFL Champions) had faded out of contention by 1957, with the ensuing season bringing Hirsch's Hall of Fame career to a close.
 Hirsch's appearance on LOVE THAT BOB (which aired three months before the season opener) was part of the charismatic player's plan to transition into an acting career.
 He had already played himself in an eponymous autobiographical film (1953's CRAZYLEGS) and a few months after this episode would co-star as the pilot in ZERO HOUR! on the big screen (if it sounds familar, yes, it's the same film that inspired AIRPLANE!).

 So yes, the premise of Bob Gets Out-Uncled requires a leap of faith (like a number of LOVE THAT BOB episodes).
 It's still amusing to see Bob's outrageous claims about his athletic abilities being punctured one by one.
 Division II Drury College, now Drury University, is just a tad smaller than the Big Ten powerhouse Roy played for.
 Speaking of which: Margaret identifies him as a Michigan alumni, while "Uncle Roy" says he played for Wisconsin, but neither Chuck nor Bob catches the discrepancy.
 In fact, Elroy Hirsch actually played for both!

-Perhaps such inconsistencies are a little understandable, considering Bob Gets Out-Uncled was the 34th and final episode of LOVE THAT BOB's third season (and the show's 99th overall).
+Perhaps fatigue was a factor in these inconsistencies: Bob Gets Out-Uncled was the 34th and final episode of LOVE THAT BOB's third season.
 Nevertheless, this installment still provides a healthy quantity and quality of laughs.
 The jokes cover familiar territory (Bob's tomcatting, Schultzy's tomboyishness, Chuck attempting to horn in on Bob's action) but the lines are even sharper than usual, with Bob's slight revision of Benjamin Franklin's wisdom probably being the best remembered quote from the entire series.
 With Winston secured as sponsor for two more years, Paul Henning's creative team was set for the duration.
-Cummings would remain the show's sole director, and Henning, Shuken, Gordon and Wesson would (in various combinations) write all 36 episodes of the ensuing 1957-58 season.
+Cummings would remain the show's sole director and would be responsible for all 36 episodes of the ensuing 1957-58 season.